• broken image

 About Me

-I am a conservation social scientist.
-I obtained my B.S. in Zoology from Michigan State University, and am currently pursuing my PhD in Natural Resources & the Environment, along with a minor in Feminist, Gender, & Sexuality Studies, at Cornell University.
-I am a National Science Foundation Graduate Research Fellow and a Cornell Sloan Fellow.
+Aalayna R. Green is a conservation social scientist.
+She obtained her B.S. in Zoology from Michigan State University, and is currently pursuing her PhD in Natural Resources & the Environment, along with a minor in Feminist, Gender, & Sexuality Studies, at Cornell University.
+Aalayna is a National Science Foundation Graduate Research Fellow and a Cornell Sloan Fellow.

-An emerging scholar in feminist political ecology and environmental justice, my work examines the gender dimensions of conservation with a focus on the illegal wildlife trade (IWT), green militarization, and conservation (in)justice.
-I grounds her work in critical feminist epistemologies so as to promote more gender-aware and socially-just conservation strategies.
-My dissertation looks at the gendered implications of conservation violence in and around Botswana’s Chobe National Park, along with the broader Kavango-Zambezi (KaZa) Transfrontier Conservation Area.
+An emerging scholar in critical environmental justice studies, Aalayna's work examines processes of racialization and state-making within protected areas.
+Her areas of interest include environmental justice, conservation security, environmental peacebuilding, and the illegal wildlife trade.
+She grounds her work in critical feminist epistemologies so as to promote more gender-aware and socially-just conservation strategies.
+Her dissertation looks at processes of conservation violence in and around Botswana’s Chobe National Park, along with the broader Kavango-Zambezi (KaZa) Transfrontier Conservation Area.

-In my free time, you can find me drinking a cinnamon oat milk latte with my book at a cafe or snuggling with my two cats, Lizzo and Snuggles.
+In her free time, Aalayna can be found drinking a cinnamon oat milk latte with my book at a cafe or snuggling with her two cats, Lizzo and Snuggles.

 • Education